What is Potiga?

 a personal or family history of long QT syndrome; or

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood).

-Potiga may be habit forming and should be used only by the person it was prescribed for.
-Never share Potiga with another person, especially someone with a history of drug abuse or addiction.
+Potiga may be habit forming.
+Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.